Romanian film "Child's Pose" wins Berlin Golden Bear

 Iranian entry "Closed Curtain" picked up the best script prize for directors Kamboziya Partovi and Jafar Panahi.
 Panahi made the movie in secret in defiance of a 20-year filmmaking ban and was not allowed to travel to Berlin to collect his award.

-"Tradition and culture remain, politicians come and go," Partovi told reporters after receiving the honour.
+"Tradition and culture remain, politicians come and go," Partovi told reporters after receiving the honor.

-Kazakh cinematographer Aziz Zhambakiyev was honoured for outstanding artistic achievement for his painterly work on "Harmony Lessons", set on the harsh steppes of Kazakhstan.
+Kazakh cinematographer Aziz Zhambakiyev was honored for outstanding artistic achievement for his painterly work on "Harmony Lessons", set on the harsh steppes of Kazakhstan.

 ($1 = 0.7490 euros)